 17. Brussels Griffon

-Highlights: Companionable, Sensitive, Curious
+Highlights: Friendly, Sensitive, Curious

 These dogs come in two coat variations.
-The smooth-coated Griffon will be low shedders and only require weekly brushing.
+The smooth-coated Griffon will be low shedders and will only require weekly brushing.
 On the other hand, the rough-coated Griffon will likely not shed at all.
 Either way, grooming will be minimal work.

 The best part is their patience, despite being a fun-loving dog.
 They’ll adapt to the owners, so if you’re a first timer or novice trainer, they won’t be too difficult for you.
 It’s worth noting that they can be a little stubborn from time to time.